Privacy implications of loyalty programs (new)

 with Berker Ağır, Igor Bilogrevic, Vincent Bindschaedler, Italo Dacosta, Urs Hengartner, Jean-Pierre Hubaux, Mathias Humbert, Joana Soares Machado, Stefan Mihaila, Alexandra Mihaela Olteanu, Reza Shokri and Nevena Vratonjic (EPFL).

-In this project, we study the location-privacy implications of location-based services, in particular when auxiliary information is available (e.g., semantic information about the visited places: for instance “hotel”, and co-locations of users : for instance Alice and Bob appear together on a photo or have the same IP address).
-Through the lens of the analysis of co-location information, we study the exciting problem of interdependent privacy.
+In this project, we study the location-privacy implications of location-based services, in particular when auxiliary information is available (e.g., semantic information about the visited places: for instance “hotel”, and co-locations of users: for instance Alice and Bob appear together on a photo or have the same IP address).
 In addition, we study the effect of privacy protection mechanisms, including generalization (e.g., replacing the exact coordinates of a location with the street name or replacing the precise semantic information of a location with a less precise version: for instance “hotel” becomes “travel place”), on the users’ privacy and perceived utility.
 To do so, we rely on statistical inference and machine learning techniques, which we apply to data collected through guided surveys and data collection campaigns involving real users.
 The ultimate goal of this project is to build accurate privacy and utility models (which depend on the accuracy of the disclosed information) for exploring and optimizing the privacy/utility trade-off in location based systems.

 Automatic and dynamic information sharing.